tbocs/assembly-experiments/README.md

 colon is required for each line. "=" can be substituded by "+=", "?=" and ":=" at your choice.
 A variable is only effective inside the target range, and is automatically restored to the original value once the local target is done.

+Here are some of the variables you can customize:

+  + Flags: ASFLAGS, CFLAGS, CXXFLAGS, LDFLAGS
+  + Libs: ASLIBS, CLIBS, CXXLIBS, LDLIBS
+  + Additional commands to run before/after a target: PRE_COMMAND, POST_COMMAND

 If you are an advanced user of Makefile, you should know to use "$$" instead of "$" for automatic variables and functions as a part of secondary expansion.
 You